Niranjan-A/quicknote/README.md

 # 📝 QuickNote

-A simple note-taking app with CRUD functionality and responsive UI, built using the **MERN** stack.
-Ideal for developers learning full-stack development or anyone looking for a minimal, fast note app.
+A simple note-taking app with full CRUD functionality and a clean, responsive UI.
+Built using the **MERN** stack and best practices, QuickNote is a lightweight yet functional project that showcases full-stack development skills.

+---

+## 🔧 Features
+- 📝 Create, Read, Update, and Delete (CRUD) notes
+- 📱 Fully responsive design for mobile and desktop
+- ✅ Data modeling with Mongoose schemas
+- 🚫 Rate limiting with Upstash (100 requests/minute)

+---

+## 🛠️ Tech Stack

+- **MongoDB + Mongoose** – NoSQL database and data modeling
+- **Node.js + Express** – Backend REST API
+- **React (with Vite)** – Fast, modern frontend
+- **Tailwind CSS + daisyUI** – Utility-first styling with accessible UI components
+- **Lucide React** – Icon library
+- **Upstash** – Serverless Redis for rate limiting

+---

+## 📚 Motivation
+QuickNote was built to learn the MERN stack and demonstrate full-stack web development skills through a hands-on project.

 ---